agra-uni-bremen/BinSym/README.md

 }
 ```

-BinSym executes the code until it finds the first invalid instruction, therefore
+BinSym executes the code until it finds the first invalid instruction;
-in order to terminate an execution use something along the lines of `.word 0xffff`
+therefore, in order to terminate an execution path use something along the
-in your startup assembly file.
+lines of `.word 0xffff` in your startup assembly file.

 ## How To Cite